Netcracker/qubership-opensearch/opensearch-integration-tests/documentation/installation-guide/README.md

 The `integrationTests.affinity` parameter specifies the affinity scheduling rules.
 The value should be specified in json format.
 The parameter can be empty.

+The `integrationTests.securityContext` Parameter allows specifying pod security context for the OpenSearch integration tests pod.
+The parameter is empty by default.

 ## Manual Deployment

 ### Installation